ayesha-quazi/49-Days-DSA-Challenge/README.md

 ### Day 1
 **Problems Solved:**
-1. **3Sum** - Implemented an algorithm to find all unique triplets in an array that sum up to zero.
+1. **3Sum** - Used a sorted array with a two-pointer approach to efficiently find unique triplets summing to zero, while skipping duplicates and handling edge cases.